 Deborah Riley Draper, director.

 A documentary following the tradition of Italian neorealism follows the fight of shack dwellers against the brutal eviction.
-Premiere at Durban Films Festival 2016.
+Premiere at Durban Film Festival 2016.

 “For me and the project the RCS was very helpful.
 It helped to confront already existing doubts and to confirm final decisions towards the closing of the project.
 Even if in my case it was a low budget film, those few conversations we did helped a lot.
 Thanks for that!”